-Outline: In Section 2 we present some necessary cryptographic preliminaries.
+Outline.
+In Section 2 we briefly review some necessary cryptographic preliminaries.
 In Section 3 we introduce the soft-token system model.
 In Section 4 we present a building block, which is utilized in Section 5 to construct the full-fledged service scheme.
 We conclude the paper in Section 6.
+Due to space limitation, the proofs of some theorems are deferred to the full version of the present paper [30].